DumpySquare/project-dilo/README.md

 - Con's
   - no offline access of information

+### back end

+Back end will be some sort of node.js (TS) based.
+Support for websockets should be considered to provide real time updates.
+Someone suggested NestJs

+### database

+Need to research options for long term storage.
+JSON files is probably not the best.
+First thought is MongoDB, but really open to anything.  the lighter the better.
+I don't see any complex or large long term data storage needs.

 ### Mobile Apps (Andriod/IOS)

 A more advanced solution would include mobile apps to support offline mode.
 While information may not be the absolute latest, having some information could still be very useful